 Finding a cure will take time – so we also champion research to improve quality of life for people with Parkinson's and their families.

-We worked with the James Lind Alliance and researchers at UK universities to carry out a Priority Setting Partnership.
 These priority areas will help direct research efforts in improving everyday life with Parkinson’s.

 Whether you're applying for funding or conducting your research, there are many ways we can support you to involve people affected by Parkinson's in a meaningful and timely way.
 Find out how PPI can benefit your research.